kaka11a111/ui-task/README.md

 End-to-end UI automation for the [OrangeHRM demo](https://opensource-demo.orangehrmlive.com/web/index.php/auth/login) using **Selenium 4**, **Cucumber (BDD)**, and the **Page Object Model**.

-## Test flow

-1. Open the login URL
-2. Read and use the credentials shown on the login page
-3. Navigate to **Admin > User Management**
-4. Select **Users**, then click **Add** to open the create-user form
-5. Fill all required fields and save
-6. Verify successful creation
-7. Search by the new username
-8. Verify the user appears in **Records Found**

 ## Prerequisites

 - **JDK 11+**